Mighty Inoue: Pro Wrestling Noah (2000–2010)

 In 2000, Inoue was among the personnel to leave AJPW to join Mitsuharu Misawa's breakway Pro Wrestling Noah promotion.
 He worked for Noah as a referee for the next decade.
 He broke his retirement for a single night on December 31, 2009, wrestling in an elimination match at the "New Year's Eve Special" event jointly promoted by Big Japan Pro Wrestling, DDT Pro-Wrestling, and Kaientai Dojo.
 He retired from the professional wrestling industry in 2010 following Misawa's death.

-Return to All Japan Pro Wrestling (2015-present)
+Return to All Japan Pro Wrestling (2015–2023)

 Inoue broke his retirement on December 3, 2015, wrestling for All Japan Pro Wrestling as "All Mighty Inoue".
 He appeared sporadically with AJPW over the following years, appearing in tag team matches and six-man tag team matches.
+He wrestled his last ever match on July 22, 2023, teaming with Lowther and Yoshitatsu to unsuccessfully challenge AJPW TV Six-Man Tag Team Champions ATM, Black Menso-re, and Takao Omori.

+Personal life and death

+During his time in IWE, Inoue ran a beer hall in Shimokitazawa.

+Inoue died from heart failure on November 27, 2024, at the age of 75.

 Professional wrestling style and persona

-Inoue wrestles in a "technical" style.
-His finishing moves include the somersault senton and the sunset flip.
-He customarily wrestles in red tights.
+Inoue wrestled in a "technical" style.
+His finishing moves included the "Somersault Drop" (a somersault senton) and the sunset flip.
+In AJPW, he customarily wrestled in red tights or two-tone red and blue tights, while in IWE, his tights had floral, psychedelic and mosaic patterns.